 “Booms, Busts, and Babies: Short- and Long-Term Effects of Unemployment on Fertility,” with Hannes Schwandt, May 2014.

 “Within-Mother Estimates of the Effects of WIC on Birth Outcomes in New York City,” with Ishita Rajani, March 2014.

-"The 9/11 Dust Cloud and Pregnancy Outcomes: A Reconsideration."
-NBER Working Paper, December 2013, with Hannes Schwandt.
+"The 9/11 Dust Cloud and Pregnancy Outcomes: A Reconsideration," Journal of Human Resources, forthcoming, with Hannes Schwandt.

 “The Great Recession and Mother’s Health,” October 2013, with Valentina Duque and Irwin Garfinkel.

 “Diagnosis and Unnecessary Procedure Use: Evidence from C-Sections,” NBER Working Paper 18977, April 2013, with W. Bentley MacLeod.

 “Do Housing Prices Reflect Environmental Health Risks?
 Evidence from More than 1600 Toxic Plant Openings and Closings,” NBER WP 18700, January 2013, with Lucas Davis, Michael Greenstone and Reed Walker.